-- At Reception and N2 Nursery, the prime and specific areas, a child's attainment is reported termly as an age band that they are working in, for example 0-11 months, 8-20 months, 16-26 months, 22-36 months, 30-50 months and 40-60 months and whether they are 'emerging', 'developing' or 'secure' within this band.
-Half-termly, attainment of reading, writing and maths will also be reported in this way.
-For N1 Nursery pupils, a baseline and end of year assessment will be reported, with progress being tracked through evidence. - At the end of the EYFS (Reception) against the ELG where a child's attainment is recorded as Emerging (1), Expected (2) or Exceeding (3). - The way in which a child works is also reported as their Characteristics of Effective Learning (CoEL), taking into account how they Play and Explore, their Creative and Critical Thinking, and how they Actively Learn.
+- At baseline and end of Reception and N2 Nursery, the 7 prime and specific areas, a child's attainment is reported termly as an age band that they are working in, for example 0-3 years, 3-4 years or at Reception age related expectations and whether they are 'emerging', 'developing' or 'secure' within this band. - At two further points in the year, attainment of the prime areas and literacy and maths will also be reported in this way.
+For N1 Nursery pupils, a baseline and end of year assessment will be reported, with progress being tracked through evidence. - At the end of the EYFS (Reception) against the ELG where a child's attainment is recorded as Emerging or Expected (1 = Emerging, 2 = Expected).
+All Reception pupils must be given an end of Reception Foundation Stage Profile Assessment, regardless of their start date. - A child will be 4-5 Secure in the 7 areas if they have achieved a 2 in the associated ELGs. - The way in which a child works is also reported as their Characteristics of Effective Learning (CoEL), taking into account how they Play and Explore, their Creative and Critical Thinking, and how they Actively Learn.

-Transition
+Transition and Admissions